onthebusiness/harelang.org/content/tutorials/introduction.md

 type: codetutorials
 summary: |
   This tutorial will introduce you to the Hare programming language.
-It should take about an hour to complete.
+It should take an hour or two to complete.
 If you are already familiar with programming in other languages, it might take even less time — feel free to jump around as you see fit.
 Once you're comfortable with the essential language semantics, don't be afraid to supplement your knowledge with the